Benchmarking Model Predictive Control Algorithms in Building Optimization Testing Framework (BOPTEST): Surrogate Modeling for Building Emulator

-We leverage Pytorch~\citep{paszke2019pytorch} modeling library to meet these goals.
-In this study, we consider the following cases: Linear, MLP, and Long short-term memory (LSTM).
-MLP has a fast forward computation and good expressivity to approximate complex functions \cite{hornik1989multilayer}.
-On the other, since BOPTEST is Partially Observable MDP (POMDP), it requires lag information from states, actions, and time-varying disturbance for model fitting.
-This can be curtailed by using LSTM which has proven to work well for nonlinear mappings with autoregressive features~\cite{siami2018comparison}.
-While fairly simple, the linear model has the advantage of fastest model evaluations and plug-and-play viability for fast QP solvers.
+We utilize the Pytorch~\citep{paszke2019pytorch} modeling library to achieve these goals.
+In this study, we consider Linear, MLP, and Long short-term memory (LSTM) models.
+MLP offers fast forward computation and strong expressivity to approximate complex functions \cite{hornik1989multilayer}.
+In contrast, since BOPTEST is a Partially Observable MDP (POMDP), it requires lag information from states, actions, and time-varying disturbances for model fitting.
+LSTM can address this by effectively handling nonlinear mappings with autoregressive features~\cite{siami2018comparison}.
+Although simple, the linear model provides the fastest model evaluations and plug-and-play compatibility for quick QP solvers.